prestonhemmy/MyProgrammingLanguage/README.md

 - Hand-written recursive descent parser
 - Transforms token stream into a structured AST
 - Handles expressions, statements, function definitions, and control flow
+- Supports optional type annotations for variables and functions

+### Analyzer
+- Performs static semantic analysis on the AST
+- Implements type checking and ensures type safety
+- Validates variable and function declarations and usages
+- Ensures proper scoping and variable resolution
+- Verifies that operations are performed on compatible types
+- Catches semantic errors before execution

+### Generator
+- Transpiles the validated AST to Java source code
+- Handles translation of language constructs to equivalent Java code
+- Supports hoisting of declarations to meet Java requirements
+- Manages appropriate type conversions and method calls
+- Produces executable Java program that preserves language semantics

 ### Evaluator
 - Implements the visitor pattern to traverse and evaluate the AST